perriera/for_interfaces/db/mysql/CPP.md

        namespace x4 {

-- Now change the extenion on the dock file itself back from `.cxx` to `.cpp`
+- Now change the extension on the dock file itself back from `.cxx` to `.cpp`

        interfaces/sample/dock_instance.cxx